wasokeli/wasokeli.github.io/sp-font-maker/image-editing-tricks.md

 5. set Action from "Erosion" to "Closing"
 6. set Kernel from "Square" to "Circular"
 7. set Size to 2, or like 5 maybe. bigger numbers delete bigger blobs of pixels, but also delete thin strokes

+note that the Threshold filter removes antialiasing, making the resulting font look kinda pixelated. it's probably possible to avoid this, but i'm not sure how!